NxPKG/khulnasoft-docs/content/stream/edit-videos/player-enhancements.md

 `https://customer-<ID>.cloudflarestream.com/<VIDEO_ID>/metadata/playerEnhancementInfo.json`

-## Update player properties via the Cloudflare dashboard
+## Update player properties via the Khulnasoft dashboard

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to your [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. Select **Stream** > **Videos**.
 3. Select a video from the list to edit it.
 4. Select the **Public Details** tab.